Garcia rode in an unmarked car on black highway.

 Livingstone was a large orange tabby with green eyes.
 Lucky had found him at a rural bed and breakfast near Acadia National Park in Maine.
 One of a feral litter, he was born in the backwoods near a scenic lighthouse on the rocky coast.

 Lucky mused about Livingstone’s ancestors, arriving on ships from the Old World to the East Coast, earning their passage by eating mice and fish scraps.
 One generation might start the journey and the next generation would finish it in the ports of the New World.

-Falling asleep, Shelly revisited memories of Dr. Nepski’s father who had just visited.
-Tailed by his proud son, the senior Dr. Nepski had whizzed around their lab and inquired about her new experiment.
+Falling asleep, Shelly remembered a recent visitor at the lab.
+Tailed by his proud son, the senior Dr. Nepski had whizzed around and stopped to inquire about her new experiment.

 Deep forehead furrows bespoke his advanced age.
-Still, bright eyes, hawk nose and curious questions reminded her of Papa.
+His bright eyes, hawk nose and curious questions reminded her of Papa.

 “Exciting theory,” he said about her new experiment.

 “My dad’s a rural doctor,” Shelly told him, triggering unexpected praise of her father’s service in an “underserved community” and “Your parents did a great job raising you.”